5 Spending Habits That Lead to Debt

 Spending More Money Than You Make

-The logical part of you thinks it's impossible to spend $1,200 each month when your paycheck is only $1,000.
+The logical part of you thinks it's impossible to spend $2,000 each month when your paycheck is only $1,500.
 Spending more than you make is easier than you think.
-So easy, you might be doing it without realizing it.
-Dipping into savings, borrowing from others, and using credit are a few ways you can spend more money than you bring in.
+Dipping into savings, borrowing from others, and using credit are ways you can spend more money than you bring in.

 Keep your spending within your monthly income so that you're living within your means and not creating debt.
 Reduce your spending below your income and use the extra money to pay down your debt.